bkizzy/brandom/README.md

 My take on making a /dev/random clone.
 Exploring the concepts related to generating entropy.

 # How it works
 When run this python script creates an entropy pool file called 'brandom' which contains a series of random bytes sourced from random.org's cosmic noise antenna.
-When the full poolsize is reached, the file is overwritten again with new values, this way we always have fresh random bytes in the file.
+When the full poolsize is reached, the file is overwritten again with new values.
+In this way we always have fresh random bytes in the file.

 # How to run it
 >>nohup python brandom.py > log.out